 Apollo 1

-With the cabin pressurized with pure oxygen at the nominal pre-launch level of 16.7 pounds per square inch (115 kPa), 2 psi above standard sea level atmospheric pressure.
-This is more than five times the 3 psi partial pressure of oxygen in the atmosphere, and provides an environment in which materials not normally considered highly flammable will burst into flame.
+The cabin pressurized with pure oxygen at the nominal pre-launch level of 16.7 pounds per square inch (115 kPa), 2 psi above standard sea level atmospheric pressure.
+This is more than five times the 3 psi partial pressure of oxygen in the atmosphere and provides an environment in which materials not normally considered highly flammable will burst into flame.
 During the test, a voltage transient was recorded at 6:30:54 (23:30:54 GMT).

 The name Apollo chosen by the crew, was officially retired by NASA in commemoration of them on April 24, 1967